tmr08c/tmr08c.github.io/content/blog/2023/02/extracting-2022-gratitude-entries/index.md

 -   We find all daily files for the year using the `org-roam-directory` and `org-roam-dailies-directory` variables.
 -   We format the gratitude entries as rows in an `org-mode` table and write them into our `*gratitude*` buffer, `(insert "|" date "|" entry "||\n")`.
 -   We then switch to our output buffer, set it be an `org-mode` buffer, and align the table.

-This seems it is fairly straightforward `emacs-lisp` —it is focused on finding files and managing buffers.
-The more unique functionality is handled in `extract-gratitude-entries`, which we can cover next.

 ### `extract-gratitude-entries`